-But instead of hiring family law attorneys and turning your divorce dispute into an all-out war in court, work with one highly skilled mediator who in mediation will help you develop peaceful divorce solutions that benefit both spouses.
+But instead of hiring family law attorneys and turning your divorce dispute into an all-out war in court, work with one highly skilled divorce mediator who will help you develop peaceful divorce solutions that benefit both spouses.

 And your children.

-Unlike contentious divorce litigation or even a collaborative divorce process, there is no confrontational "us versus them" mentality in mediation.
+Unlike contentious divorce litigation or even a collaborative divorce process, there is no confrontational "us versus them" mentality.